bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 - It returns an error if flush or close failed

 {% highlight c++ linenos %}
-int fclose(FILE * fp)
+// WARNING: below is pseudocode, not real code int fclose(FILE * fp)
 {
   int r;